How Will Updox Healthcare Technology Meet Provider, Patient, and Practice Needs?

 This hybrid approach not only opens additional revenue streams.
 It also helps build the patient experience as nearly 63% of patients plan to use a combination of telehealth and in-person visits in the new year.

 A Paperless Practice Can Improve Staff Satisfaction and Revenue Rates

 Another major priority for providers across the nation is to increase their practice revenue while also reducing burnout among staff.
 While burnout was prominent within our industry before the pandemic, the past two years have given way to even more alarming rates of fatigue experienced by frontline workers which can, unfortunately, impact patient relationships.

 While decreasing burnout won’t happen overnight, there are small steps and solutions that can be implemented to help ease the burden felt by staff and your bottom line.

 For instance, digitizing documents beyond just your EHR can reduce money spent on paper and save your team hours on manual paperwork.
-Introducing solutions like HIPAA-Compliant eFax and electronic forms can set your practice up for a brighter 2022.
+Introducing solutions like HIPAA-Compliant eFax and electronic forms can set your practice up for the future.

 Updox is renewing our mission to simplify the business of healthcare for our customers through the power of technology.
 Check out our CollaborateMD suite of solutions to achieve the resolutions you’ve set out for your practice.